How do I enroll in ONB Mobile Deposit?

 * ONB reserves the right to reject any deposit within two business days after the item is submitted via ONB Mobile Deposit.

-What does ONB mean that “I will endorse the back of the original check” in the ONB Mobile Deposit Services Disclosure and Agreement?
+What does ONB mean that “I will endorse the back of the original check” ?

 In order for ONB to retrieve funds regarding a physical check from another bank on your behalf, your approval is needed.
 This approval is made when you sign the back of the check, which is the act of endorsement.
 Prior to capturing the images of the original check, you are asked to complete the following steps in the Endorsement section on the back of the check:

 - Write the Account Number you want the funds deposited.
 This should match the account that you choose in the ONB Mobile Deposit feature of our App.

 - Write the current Date, which will correspond to the Date the image was captured and submitted.

 - Write the words “via ONB Mobile Deposit”.

 Why will my check not save in ONB Mobile Deposit?

 A check may not be processed for a variety of reasons, and you may be prompted to retake a snapshot of the check.
 Reasons for instruction to retake photo may include the following; these error messages display to you on your Smart Phone: